Responding to search and rescue

 - ship and seafarer safety.

-How is the SAR system activated?
+Activating the SAR system

 The JRCC can be alerted to a distress situation by:

-- distress beacon alert
+- a distress beacon alert

 - notification of a missing civil aviation aircraft alerted by Airservices Australia